Six Central European scientists awarded EMBO/HHMI Startup Grants

 One of the largest philanthropies in the world, HHMI has supported outstanding scientists in Central and Eastern Europe, Russia, and Ukraine since 1995, reflecting the Institute's commitment to global scientific excellence.
 Through its international programme, the Institute supports outstanding non-U.S. scientists in 28 countries around the world.

-1 March and 1 August for conferences, workshops, practical courses and Global Exchange lecture courses planned for the following year.
+1 March and 1 August for conferences, workshops, practical courses, lecture courses and Global Exchange lecture courses planned for the following year.

 1 March for EMBO | FEBS lecture courses planned for the following year.